cifkao/ss-vq-vae/index.md

 (using the code from the [ISMIR 2020 metric learning tutorial](https://github.com/bmcfee/ismir2020-metric-learning)).
 The training dataset consists of 7381 triplets (anchor, positive, negative) extracted from the [Mixing Secrets](https://www.cambridge-mt.com/ms/mtk/) data so that the anchor and the positive example are from the same file and the negative example is from a different file.
-The aim is to make the metric good at discriminating between different instruments, but largely pitch-invariant.
+The aim is to make the metric good at discriminating between different instruments, but largely pitch-independent.